Messaging Analytics

 • Filter by sender

-According to the filter or filters selected, the report data will be filtered in the three tabs.
+According to the filter or filters selected, the analytics & reporting data will be filtered in the three tabs.

 Messages tab

 The Messages tab displays a table summarizing the number of messages sent (MT), received (MO), and delivery rates per sender and channel.
-This includes information on the success rate of delivered messages for each sender, too.
+It also includes the success rate of delivered messages per sender.

 The table consists of the following columns: